Destination: Baku (also Quba)

 - Mission 2: The bizarre beach experience: classy beach clubs, cocktails and sunshine to the backdrop of oil rigs and quite-probably polluted seas (SEMI-ACCOMPLISHED);

-- Mission 3: Source some of Azerbaijan’s many mud volcanoes, to hear if the sounds they make are as amusing as claimed (ACCOMPLISHED);
+- Mission 3: Source some of Azerbaijan’s many mud volcanoes and listen to their amusing sounds (ACCOMPLISHED);

 - Mission 4: Become a tea-convert once again with the Azeri tea experience (ACCOMPLISHED);